Representations of \'etale groupoids on $L^p$-spaces: Banach representations of étale groupoids

 \subsection{Some background notions on groupoids}

 A \emph{groupoid} can be defined as a (nonempty) small category where every arrow is invertible.
 The set of objects of a groupoid $G$ is denoted by $ G^{0}$.
 Identifying an object with its identity arrow, one can regard $G^{0}$ as a subset of $G$.
 We will denote the source and range maps on $G$ by $ s,r\colon G\rightarrow G^{0}$, respectively.
-The set of pairs of composable arrows
+A pair of arrows $\left( \gamma ,\rho \right) $ is \emph{composable} if $s(\gamma )=r(\rho )$.
+The set of pairs of composable arrows will be denoted, as customary, by $G^{2}$.
+If $ (\gamma ,\rho )$ is a pair of composable arrows of $G$, we denote their composition by $\gamma \rho $.
+If $A$ and $B$ are subsets of $G$, we denote by $AB$ the set of $\gamma \rho $ for $\gamma \in A$ and $\rho \in B$ composable.
+Similarly, if $A$ is a subset of $G$ and $\gamma \in G$, then we write $A\gamma $ for $A\{\gamma \}$ and $\gamma A$ for $\{\gamma \}A$.
+In particular, when $x$ is an object of $G$, then $Ax$ denotes the set of elements of $A$ with source $x$, while $xA$ denotes the set of elements of $ A $ with range $x$.
+A \emph{bisection }of a groupoid $G$ is a subset $A$ of $ G$ such that source and range maps are injective on $A$.
+(Bisections are called $G$-sets in \cite{renault_groupoid_1980,paterson_groupoids_1999}.)
+If $U\subseteq G^{0}$, then the set of elements of $G$ with source and range in $U$ is again a groupoid, called the \emph{restriction }of $G$ to $U$ (or the \emph{contraction }in \cite{mackey_ergodic_1963,ramsay_virtual_1971}), and will be denoted by $G|_{U}$.